andrewkpeterson/surface-sketcher/README.md

 * CGAL 5.0.2
 * Ceres-Solver 1.14.0

+### Build Instructions

+Fill in the paths to your installations of the dependencies in `surface_sketcher.pro` on lines 20 through 25.
+Then, in the root directory of the project, run `qmake surface_sketcher.pro`.
+Then run `make` and the program should be built.
+Alternatively, you can build the project in Qt Creator after filling in the paths in `surface_sketcher.pro`.

 ### References

 These are the books and papers that I found helpful when working on this project.